 We live in a large village called the Earth.
-Thanks to the rapid development in transportation and communication, we can fly to the other side of the Earth in one day and hear of news from all around world in real-time.
-As countries worldwide influence each other in various areas including politics, economics, society, culture and science, the world is becoming a single community.
+Thanks to the rapid development in transportation and communication, we can fly to the other side of the Earth in one day and hear news from all around the world in real-time.
+As countries worldwide influence each other in various areas including politics, economics, society, culture, and science, the world is becoming a single community.

 In the age of globalization, we are already global citizens